raftario/filite/README.md

 # filite

+**THIS PROJECT IS CURRENTLY UNMAINTAINED AS I NO LONGER USE IT MYSELF AND DO NOT HAVE THE TIME NOR ENERGY TO COMMIT TO MAINTAINING IT.
+SORRY.**

 > The `master` branch isn't actively maintained anymore, and the current development branch, `next`, will be merged into it in the near future.

 A simple, light and standalone pastebin, URL shortener and file-sharing service that hosts **fi**les, redirects **li**nks and stores **te**xts.